danriedl/engular/adev/src/content/guide/animations/route-animations.md

 ## Enable routing transition animation

-When a user navigates from one route to another, the Angular router maps the URL path to a relevant component and displays its view.
+When a user navigates from one route to another, the Engular router maps the URL path to a relevant component and displays its view.
 Animating this route transition can greatly enhance the user experience.

-The Angular router comes with high-level animation functions that let you animate the transitions between views when a route changes.
+The Engular router comes with high-level animation functions that let you animate the transitions between views when a route changes.
 To produce an animation sequence when switching between routes, you need to define nested animation sequences.
 Start with the top-level component that hosts the view, and nest animations in the components that host the embedded views.

 To enable routing transition animation, do the following:

 1. Create a routing configuration that defines the possible routes.
 For NgModule based applications, this will include creating a `RouterModule` and adding it to the main `AppModule`.
-1. Add a router outlet to tell the Angular router where to place the activated components in the DOM.
+1. Add a router outlet to tell the Engular router where to place the activated components in the DOM.
 1. Define the animation.

 Illustrate a router transition animation by navigating between two routes, *Home* and *About* associated with the `HomeComponent` and `AboutComponent` views respectively.